Football Quarterback Draw

 What is a Quarterback Draw in Football?

-A quarterback draw in football is a play in which the quarterback is snapped the ball, usually in the shotgun or pistol formation, then they run the football down the field themselves.
-There is a slight delay before the run begins to trick the defense into thinking that the play will be a pass.
+A quarterback draw in football is a play in which the quarterback receives a snap, usually in the shotgun or pistol formation, and then runs the football down the field themselves.
+There is a slight delay before the run begins in order to trick the defense into thinking that the play will be a pass.
+The hope is that the defense will drop into pass defense and create an open lane down the middle for the quarterback.

 Strategy Behind the Draw Play

-The play type is also useful against defenses with heavy pass rushes.
-They are "drawn" into the backfield only for the quarterback to take off into the large gap they left behind.
+This type of play is also useful against defenses with heavy pass rushes.
+They are “drawn” into the backfield, only for the quarterback to take off into the large gap they left behind.
+It is important for the offensive line to create a pocket around the quarterback and funnel the defenders around them to create the gap.

 If an offense sets up the defense by running the play several times throughout the game the defense may elect to have a linebacker “spy” or guard the quarterback.
 By doing so the defense then has one less person in coverage, benefitting the offense.

-Michael Vick is sometimes considered to be more of a running back than a quarterback given his success rushing the ball.
+Michael Vick is considered to be one of the most dynamic quarterbacks of all time in part due to his ability to evade tacklers and run for huge gains.
 He is an elusive speedster that was a nightmare to defend during his career.
 Vick is the record holder for most rushing yards by a quarterback, most rushing yards by a quarterback in a season, and yards per carry amongst all positions.
+He would use his quickness and speed to take off before the defense realized it was a designed run play.